-- Land Use: Land use change criteria are implemented in the Renewable Energy Directive II (RED II) for biofuels, not for power fuels.
+- DNSH Principle: The EU taxonomy establishes six environmental objectives and considers other impacts by setting qualitative criteria.
+Activities should comply with the "Do No Significant Harm" (DNSH) principle.
+Economic activities making a substantial contribution to the first two objectives (mitigation or adaptation) must be assessed to ensure they do not cause significant harm to all remaining environmental objectives (sustainable use and protection of water and marine resources, transition to a circular economy, protections and restoration of biodiversity and ecosystems; and pollution prevention and control). - Land Use: Land use change criteria are implemented in the Renewable Energy Directive II (RED II) for biofuels, not for power fuels.
 H2Global, ISCC PLUS, and LCFS address land use criteria for power fuels.
 There are some recommendations on including emissions related to ILUC into hydrogen standards.
-However, to keep consistency with other industry sector's criteria developed by Climate Bonds, and avoiding overspecification, the only requirement included in these criteria to address land use is meeting the requirements of the bioenergy criteria on ILUC risks, and asking for land use and land-use change assessment for electrolytic hydrogen production projects using renewable energy. - Water: Water consumption usually is 10-15 l /kgH2, which can be supplied with fresh water, desalinated seawater, and wastewater recovery.
+However, to keep consistency with other industry sector's criteria developed by Climate Bonds, and avoiding overspecification, the only requirement included in these criteria to address land use is meeting the requirements of the bioenergy criteria on ILUC risks. - Water: Water consumption usually is 10-15 l /kgH2, which can be supplied with fresh water, desalinated seawater, and wastewater recovery.
 Nevertheless, electrolytic hydrogen deployment can be affected by water scarcity, which can be critical in specific regions.
 Fossil-based hydrogen production with CCS also has a considerable water consumption.
-Al-Qahtani et al., 2021 estimate that its production requires 24 l /kgH2 using natural gas and 38 l /kgH2 using coal, which is higher than the amount required for electrolytic hydrogen.41
+Al-Qahtani et al., 2021 estimate that its production requires 24 l /kgH2 using natural gas and 38 l /kgH2 using coal, which is higher than the amount required for electrolytic hydrogen.42